 CAN I AIRSOFT THERE?

-- Editor's Note: The following information is applicable to all of Maricopa County.
-If you have questions regarding your personal city, town or state rules and regulations about airsoft, please reach out to your local law enforcement office or click the link below for the municipality statutes. -
+- Editor's Note: If you have questions regarding your personal city, town or state rules and regulations about airsoft, please reach out to your local law enforcement office or click the link below for the municipality statutes. -

 Arizona doesn't consider Airsoft guns as a Firearm

 All Arizona State municipalities consider airsoft guns, air guns, paintball guns, spring guns or any toy or weapon that is a replica to a firearm and is close enough in appearance to a live firearm where a reasonable person would feel threatened by its display as a FIREARM.
 The biggest difference though?
 Because airsoft guns aren't registered via a unique serial number- if an officer confiscates your airsoft gun, there is no guarantee you get it back and the department isn't required to give it back since they cannot officially prove ownership.

 The consequences are less because it's an Airsoft gun

 You could face any number of charges actually....

 - Criminal Damage (if your bbs or game play damages someone's personal or company property)